Classic Fiction for Children

 In a New York City subway station, Chester Cricket and his friends try to rescue their human friend's struggling newsstand.

-Heidi has to leave her beloved grandfather to be a companion to the crippled child of a rich family.
+Heidi has to leave her beloved grandfather to be a companion to the disabled child of a rich family.

 Wanda wears the same faded dress to school every day but claims to have a hundred dresses at home.